-Your delivery choices at Lawrence Memorial Hospital include natural childbirth, a full range of pain management options, and cesarean delivery when necessary.
+Your delivery choices at LMH Health include natural childbirth, a full range of pain management options, and cesarean delivery when necessary.
 It's important to plan for the birth of your child by reviewing your expectations and options with your family and doctor or certified nurse midwife.

-At LMH, our C-section rate is well below the state average – a true testament to the quality care we provide, as well as our dedication to your birthing plan.
+At LMH Health, our C-section rate is well below the state average – a true testament to the quality care we provide, as well as our dedication to your birthing plan.
 Click on a topic below for more information about birthing plans and other big decisions.

 Choosing Your Doctor or Midwife

 Selecting a trusted provider to deliver your baby is a very personal decision.
 Your neighbors, friends and family may offer advice on how to choose an obstetrician, midwife, or family practitioner for prenatal care and childbirth.
-Let the experts at LMH help you make the right choice.
+Let the experts at LMH Health help you make the right choice.
 Our doctors, certified nurse midwives and nurses designed the Family Birthing Center with you and your baby in mind.
-Our Level II Special Care Nursery, with 24/7 on-call neonatologists, specializes in the care of premature and full-term infants.
+Our Special Care Nursery, with neonatologists on-call 24/7, specializes in the care of premature and full-term infants.
 Our doctors and midwives specialize in attentive, compassionate care for you and your baby during pregnancy, delivery and beyond.

-Choose a doctor who chooses LMH.
+Choose a doctor who chooses LMH Health.
 Our team of the most dedicated OB-GYN physicians, certified nurse midwives and nurses in the region make us the right choice for your baby’s birthday.
-Learn more by viewing our related providers listing to the right.
+View our related providers listing to the right.